nasa/Common-Metadata-Repository/indexer-app/README.md

 ### Start resharding an index

 An index can be resharded to improve performance.
-The `start` endpoint begin the process.
+The `start` endpoint begins the process.

   curl -XPOST http://localhost:3004/index-sets/1/reshard/1_small_collections/start?num_shards=50